 That could make bracketology, with a liberal literalism, the “study of pants” or “jock straps.”
 (That was not what you were expecting, was it?)

 What else does March Madness mean?

-The expression has referred to basketball games since 1908, but long before that March was associated with another kind of madness.
-Beginning in the mid-1900s, people began using March madness to refer to “a form of madness or uncharacteristic behaviour said to affect people in March” (according to the OED).
+Circling back to March Madness, it’s worth nothing that people have used March madness to refer to “a form of madness or uncharacteristic behaviour said to affect people in March” (according to the OED) since the 1900s.
 The expression may have come from the erratic, tempestuous weather of the season; alternatively it may have something to do with hares, a larger relative of the common rabbit.